brookshelley/brookshelley.github.com/movies.md

     co-dependent.
 This is a biting satire of the lives folks live in pursuit of Instagram perfection. #blessed #wow_millenials #the_other_olsen

+45. **Death Becomes Her**

+    Bruce Willis, with _hair_!
+Wow.
+Everything about this movie is perfect.
+    Women seeking eternal youth.
+Isabella Rossilini just oozing charisma and power.
+Inexplicable wrestling manservants.
+Mincing Bruce Willis.
+The prothesis in this movie is _hella_ Beetlejuice.
+I loved it.

 ## 2016

 1. **Nine Lives**